FilipeamTeixeira/Rcourse/README.md

 <!-- end list -->

   - Reports with R markdown
+  - leaflet and sf (geocomputation package)
-  - Interactive visuals with Shiny and leaflet
+  - Interactive visuals with Shiny
   - Introduction to network analysis with igraph